nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User finds the id associated with the task
 2. User requests to delete the task
-3. NotioNUS deletes the task and updates the view
+3. NotionUS deletes the task and updates the view

    Use case ends.

 **Extensions:**

 * 2a.
 User provides an invalid ID
     * 2a1.
-NotioNUS shows an error, requesting the user check the task id
+NotionUS shows an error, requesting the user check the task id

       Use case starts from 1.